S0yf00d-exe/tails_scripts/Dotfiles/Browser Settings Persist/readme.md

 # Make Tor Brower Preferences persist each Reboot without persisting your `prefs.js` file which can change or have new features added with each update to the Tor Browser.

-**These scripts automate and set autostart Dotfile that set these settings in the browser so you don't have to spend time tweaking each time saving you time eachboot.**
+**These scripts automate and set up autostart Dotfile that set these settings in the browser so you don't have to spend time tweaking each time saving you time eachboot.**

 - Set Safest Security Level